Fire Door Help & Information

 Certification of a fire door

-Manufacturers of "off the peg" or bespoke/customized fire doors can have their products 3rd-party certified, thereby guaranteeing the level of fire resistance.
-The standard test of a fire doorset is to BS 476 Pt 22 or BS EN 1634-1.
+Manufacturers of "off the peg" or bespoke/customized fire doors and frames have their products 3rd-party certified, thereby guaranteeing the level of fire resistance.
+The standard test of a fire door set is to BS 476 Pt 22 or BS EN 1634-1.

-This is the rating system applied by the British Woodworking Federation (BWF) under their Certifire Fire Door and Doorset Scheme.
-Each doorset supplied to scheme specifications carries a permanent and tamper evident label.
+Members of the British Woodworking Federation (BWF) certify their fire doors under the Certifire Fire Door and Door set Scheme.
+Each door set supplied to scheme specifications carries a permanent and tamper evident label.

 Installation of a fire door